kingfs/unity-path/README.md

 unity-path "/path/to/unity"
 ```

+Any further invocations on the system, even from deep within build tooling, will return this path instead.
 Variations of these scripts are included in the `./examples` directory of this source package.

 <h2 id="contributing">Contributing</h2>